 Understanding what amounts to discrimination is the starting point.
 We also walk you through the steps you can take to deal with discrimination.
 Our pages explain how to write down your story, what you need to show to prove discrimination, and how to raise your concerns with the other party or in other ways.

 Should the discrimination persist, we walk you through the process of making a human rights complaint.
-Learn what kinds of awards you can get in a discrimination claim, how to file your complaint, and how to prepare for a hearing.
+Learn what kinds of awards you can get in a discrimination claim, how to file your complaint, how to prepare for a hearing, and more.